Akascape/Datamosher-Pro/Readme.md

 <br> There are two versions available: a premium paid version for Windows and a basic free version with source code.
 <br> If you’re aiming to easily create datamosh effects in your videos, you’re in the right spot!

-### Story behind the development
+### Story behind the Software
-I was searching for some good datamoshing software and I noticed that we either have to use those outdated programs like Avidemux or look for some paid plugins.
+I was also searching for some good datamoshing software and I noticed that we either have to use those outdated programs like Avidemux or look for some paid plugins.
 Then I found some scripts and algorithms available for datamoshing which gives accurate results, but not everyone knows how to run those scripts on their system, hence I developed this GUI application for those scripts and added lots of new features which make this datamoshing process super easy.
 Just import the video and click the mosh button.

 # DOWNLOAD